Guide to Enrolling in School of Science and Technology (SST) San Antonio for 2023–24

 If you like what you have learned so far about the School of Science and Technology, we recommend that you apply for enrollment now.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current SST families.

-SST School of Science and Technology Solar Car
+School of Science and Technology SST high school students lap pipette

 Charter Moms Chats

-Watch Abel F. De Leon, Director of Marketing and Communications at School of Science and Technology, speak with Inga Cotton on Charter Moms Chats on November 1, 2022 at 4:00 PM Central live on Facebook and YouTube.
+Watch Maksat Altiyev, Regional Executive Director for San Antonio and Corpus Christi at the School of Science and Technology, and Elizabeth James, Chief Academic Officer at the School of Science and Technology, speak with Inga Cotton on Charter Moms Chats on October 10, 2023 at 4:00 PM Central live on Facebook and YouTube.

 Share with friends: